-The number of old-age pensioners is underrepresented by 8% in EUROMOD, while on the other hand the aggregate amount of old-age pensions is overestimated by 14% (in 2013).
-As the number of old-age pensioners is increasing from year to year due to ageing population, the 2013 data underestimates the number of old-pensioners even more in the later years.
+The number of old-age pensioners is underrepresented by 9% in EUROMOD, while on the other hand the aggregate amount of old-age pensions is overestimated by 16% (in 2014).
+As the number of old-age pensioners is increasing from year to year due to ageing population, the 2014 data underestimates the number of old-pensioners even more in the later years.
 For disability pensions, the difference between administrative figures and the observations in EUROMOD is wider.
-While the number of recipients is underestimated by 25% in 2013, the total expenditure on this component is underestimated by 3%.
+While the number of recipients is underestimated by 27% in 2014, the total expenditure on this component is underestimated by 5%.
 The difference between administrative figures and the observation in EUROMOD is even bigger when survivor pensions are concerned.
-The number of recipients in EUROMOD is underestimated by 35% and the total amount of survivor pensions by 16%.
+The number of recipients in EUROMOD is underestimated by 34% and the total amount of survivor pensions by 9%.
 Similarly, both benefits disbursed by The Institute of Pension and Invalidity Insurance of Slovenia (attendance supplement and disability supplement) are underestimated in terms of recipients and aggregate amounts in EUROMOD data.
-The differences between EUROMOD data and aggregate statistics on pensions result from EU-SILC data (structure and amounts).
+The differences between amounts).

-The aggregate amount of scholarships and the number of scholarship recipients are overestimated in EUROMOD in 2013, although EUROMOD data on scholarships are much closer to administrative figures in 2014.
+The aggregate amount of scholarships and the number of scholarship recipients are overestimated in EUROMOD in 2014.

 The difference between administrative figures and the observations in SILC for unemployment wage compensation seems wider.
-It might be misleading, as external statistics refer to average monthly number of recipients, while the number in EUROMOD refers to the total number of recipients in one year.
+It might be misleading, as external statistics refer to the average monthly number of recipients, while the number in EUROMOD refers to the total number of recipients in one year.
 Since the length of receiving unemployment benefits depends on individual characteristics, it is impossible to assume from administrative sources, how many persons received unemployment benefit during the whole year.
 However, aggregate amounts refer to yearly totals in aggregate statistics and in EUROMOD.
-Comparison reveals that unemployment benefit is underrepresented in the data in 2013, when EUROMOD covers 86% of unemployment wage compensation amount.
-The number of unemployed and recipients of unemployment benefit was dropping in the following years which resulted in overestimated aggregate amount of unemployment benefit already in year 2014.
+Comparison reveals that unemployment benefit is underrepresented in the data in 2014, when EUROMOD covers 89% of unemployment wage compensation amount.
+The number of unemployed and recipients of unemployment benefit was dropping in the following years which resulted in overestimated aggregate amount of unemployment benefit in years 2016 and 2017.

 Wage compensation for disabled workers is relatively small benefit and it was imputed in EUROMOD from disability benefits, based on national version of EU-SILC.
-The number of recipients in EUROMOD is bigger by 6% in comparison to external data in 2013, while the aggregate amount is underestimated by 7% in the same year.
-Since the actual number of recipients gradually decreases in observed period, the overestimation comes close to 12% in 2016.
+The number of recipients in EUROMOD is bigger by 9% in comparison to external data in 2014, while the aggregate amount is underestimated by 7% in the same year.
+Since the actual number of recipients gradually decreases in observed period, the overestimation comes close to 13% in 2017.
 Consequently, total amount of this benefit decreases too, which closes the gap between EUROMOD predictions and aggregate statistics.